-Prevention Response Storage Disposal P260 P301 + P330 + P331 P405 P501 Do not breathe dusts or mists. - if inhalable particles of dusts or mists may occur during use.
-P264 Washthoroughly after handlingManufacturer/ supplier or the competent authority to specify parts of the body to be washed after handling.
-P280 Wear protective gloves/ protective clothing/ eye protection/ face protection.
+Prevention Response Storage Disposal P260 Do not breathe dusts or mists. - if inhalable particles of dusts or mists may occur during use.
+P264 Washthoroughly after handling.
+Manufacturer/ supplier or the competent authority to specify parts of the body to be washed after handling.
+P280 Wear protective gloves/ protection/ face protection.
 Manufacturer/supplier or the competent authority may further specify type of equipment where appropriate.
-IF SWALLOWED: Rinse mouth.
+P301 + P330 + P331 IF SWALLOWED: Rinse mouth.
 Do NOT induce vomiting.
 P303 + P361 + P353 IF ON SKIN (or hair): Take off immediately all contaminated clothing.
 Rinse skin with water [or shower]. - text in square brackets to be included where the manufacturer/supplier or the competent authority considers it appropriate for the specific chemical.
+P363 Wash contaminated clothing.
 P363 Wash contaminated clothing before reuse.
 P304 + P340 IF INHALED: Remove person to fresh air and keep comfortable for breathing.
-Store locked up.
-Dispose of contents/ container to in accordance with local/ regional/ nationa international Regulations (to be specified).
-Manufacturer/supplier or the competent authority to specify whether disposal requirements apply to contents, container or both.
-Immediately call a POISON CENTER/doctor/ Manufacturer/supplier or the competent authority to specify the appropriate source of emergency medical advice.
+P310 Immediately call a POISON CENTER/doctor/ Manufacturer/supplier or the competent authority to specify the appropriate source of emergency medical advice.
 P321 Specific treatment (see on this label) Reference to supplemental first aid instruction.
 Manufacturer/supplier or the competent authority may specify a cleansing agent if appropriate.
 P305 + P351 + P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
+P405 Store locked up.
+P501 Dispose of contents/ container to in accordance with local/ regional/ national/ international Regulations (to be specified).
+Manufacturer/supplier or the competent authority to specify whether disposal requirements apply to contents, container or both.